home-assistant/home-assistant.io/source/_components/climate.spider.markdown

 </p>

 <p class='note warning'>
-This component is not affiliated with Itho Daalderop Spider and retrieves date from the endpoints of the mobile application.
+This component is not affiliated with Itho Daalderop Spider and retrieves data from the endpoints of the mobile application.
 Use at your own risk.
 </p>